eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 **Question 3:** For Use Case A: Should a single user be able to use their Wallet Unit to present several different pseudonyms to a single Relying Party?
 High-Level Requirements must be defined that enforces the answer to this question.

-> Yes: It should be possible for a user to have several pseudonyms at the same Relying Party.
+> Yes: It should be possible for a user to have several pseudonyms at the same Relying Party (see [PA_04](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a-hlrs-related-to-use-cases-).

 **Question 4:** For both use cases: What assurances must be given to the Relying Party?
 Such possible assurance exists on at least three levels: